tol-training/tol-training.github.io/docs/sessions.md

 [Subscribe](https://zcmp.eu/QIAZ){ .md-button .md-button--primary }

-In addition, please bookmark this website, and follow our social media accounts:
+Connect with us, our session leads and other attendees on our socials:

 :fontawesome-brands-twitter: [twitter.com/BGAcademy23](https://twitter.com/BGAcademy23)